oouadani1/ma-bikeshare-coverage/README.md

 - **Station dots** — Individual station locations, colored by system
 - **Background layer** — Census block groups shaded by population density (people per km²)
 - **Info panel** — Summary stats, system legend, and a walking-distance sensitivity slider (1–10 minutes)
+- **Demographic toggle** — Switch between all residents and the age 50+ population to see how bikeshare coverage varies by group; the map recolors and the coverage stat updates accordingly
+- **Nantucket outline** — Marks the Sandy Pedals dockless service area on the map (not included in the coverage count; see Limitations)

 ---